rust-lang/rust-wiki-backup/IRC-notifications-channel.md

    |   |   |
 ---|---|---|
-ghrust | notifications from the Rust repo | acrichto ghcargo | notifications from the Cargo repo | acrichto gh-rustaceans | notifications from the rustaceans repos | nrc redditbot | posts on r/rust | mcpherrin
+gh-rust | notifications from the Rust repo | acrichto gh-cargo | notifications from the Cargo repo | acrichto gh-rfcs | notifications from the RFC repo | acrichto gh-rustaceans | notifications from the rustaceans repos | nrc redditbot | posts on r/rust | mcpherrin